 - Novateca employs a rigorous monitoring and evaluation methodology, collecting data with an array of surveys and reporting tools.
 These are complemented by regular national surveys that assess Moldovans’ ever-changing information needs.

 - Moldovans are now better able to participate in their communities and access key information to improve their lives.
-In 2014, 82% of patrons surveyed reported learning about community or civic activities as a result of library tech, 86% reported improving their health, and 37% used library services to search for agricultural information.
+In 2016, 73% of Novateca library patrons surveyed reported learning about community or civic activities as a result of library tech; 88% reported improving their health; 42% participate in informal learning opportunities; and 45% say they are better qualified to find employment as a result of public library services.
 For more on public library use in Moldova, see the Bill & Melinda Gates Foundation’s Global Libraries Data Atlas.

 Key Novateca initiatives